SenorBoberts/nvim-config/README.md

 Within the project I have included a bash script that will do most of the heavy lifting for you.

-Execute in the nvim-config directory with:
+After cloneing the repo execute in the nvim-config directory with:

 ```bash
 ./install.sh